 - [3-(2-trimethylaminoethyl)-1H-indol-4-yl] dihydrogen phosphate

-Additionally, the molecule phenethylamine (“PPA”) has been proven to exist is several varieties of magic mushrooms.
+Additionally, the molecule phenethylamine (PEA) has been shown to exist in several species of magic mushrooms.
 This is important because phenethylamine behaves like amphetamine in humans, acting as a central nervous system stimulant.
 (This fact is probably worth keeping in mind when using mushrooms to treat people with mental conditions).

 Magic Mushrooms are DIFFERENT from Isolated Psilocybin

 Bottom line: We would be better off not confusing (a) magic mushrooms with (b) individual molecules inside those mushrooms.
 These two things are not equivalent.
-They would be more accurately described as entirely different compositions.
+They are more accurately described as entirely different compositions.